Hargun-Preet/Project-Aegis/README.md

 ### Using the Application

 1. Input your RSA public key in HEX format in the key management section
+- You can either:
+  - Generate your own RSA key pair using OpenSSL locally, or
+  - Use the “Generate RSA Key Pair” option provided in the web app.
+- 💡 Note: Only the public key should be input here; never upload your private key.
 2. Upload files through the drag-and-drop interface
 3. Monitor encryption progress
 4. For decryption, input your RSA private key when prompted